hphelion/documentation/mc.compute.networks.md

 * [Networks screen functions](#Functions)
 * [For further information](#ForFurtherInformation)

 **Note**: This is the OpenStack "Quantum" functionality; for more information, you might look at [their Quantum wiki](https://wiki.openstack.org/wiki/Quantum).

 ##Networks screen overview## {#Overview}

-The images screen displays your networks information for your selection.
+The networks screen displays the networks information for your project.

 <img src="media/compute-networks00.png" width="580" alt="" />